surv-is-a-dev/gallery/README.md

 Please dont take any files from this gallery to put in someone elses gallery without prior permission of surv.

-If surv allows/disallows it just see if they have a readme file in their folder (see the extensions folder for people)
+If they allow/disallow it just see if they have a readme file in their folder (see the extensions folder for people)

 ## Contributing